 A full list of my publications can be viewed on Inspire.

-When I am not doing physics, I enjoy running, reading, traveling and of course spending time with my lovely wife and children.
+When I am not doing physics, I enjoy running, reading, and of course spending time with my lovely wife and kids.